Emergency Notification System

 The system is designed to immediately communicate time-sensitive emergency alert notifications to the campus via a variety of delivery methods.
 The emergency alert system is reserved for critical incidents that pose an imminent threat to life, health and/or safety.

-Desktop Alert allows for the ability to send emergency alert notifications directly to University computers.
-When an emergency alert is sent, the message will be displayed prominently on your computer screen (sample message below).
+Desktop Alert allows the university send emergency alert notifications directly to University computers.
+When an emergency alert is sent, the message will be displayed prominently on your computer screen.
 We advise that you read the emergency alert and follow the recommended actions.
 The alert can be easily cleared from the computer screen by hitting the Acknowledge button.
 Note – the computer must be on to receive Desktop Alerts, desktop alert will not wake the computer to deliver the notification.

-Outdoor public address system, consisting of three (3) speaker sets located at Markstein Hall, Science II and The McMahan House.
+The outdoor public address system consists of three (3) speaker sets located at Markstein Hall, Science II and The McMahan House.
 During campus emergencies a voice message will sound indicating an emergency is occurring on campus and what action should be followed.
 The system gives us the flexibility to broadcast emergency alerts via programmed messages within the Emergency Notification System or live public address from the campus Dispatch Center.

-The University digital signage system is now equipped with emergency alert capabilities (sample message below).
+The University digital signage system is now equipped with emergency alert capabilities.
 Emergency alerts can now be broadcast via digital display devices which are located in many of the campus buildings and common areas.

 During an emergency, alert messages are sent to registered cell phones via text message, cellular calls, registered home phones, and email addresses (note all campus email addresses are automatically registered).
 Please listen and/or read the alert and follow the recommended action.